 One of the most useful features for operating any efficient white label marketing campaign is using a comprehensive dashboard.
 A well designed dashboard tool will enable you the ‘all-in-one’ features to manage your work seamlessly without a care in the world.

-Dashboard services usually come at a price, but in most cases it an expense well worth the cost as they can manage social media outlets, SEO, SEM, PPC, web analytics, and sales reports.
+Dashboard services usually come at a price, but in most cases, it is an expense well worth the cost as they can manage social media outlets, SEO, SEM, PPC, link building campaigns, web analytics, and sales reports.
 Many dashboards offer the following options:

 - Monitor multiple websites or marketing campaigns